Little Richard: 1962–1979: Return to secular music

-Responding to his reputation as a successful concert performer, Reprise Records signed Richard in 1970 and he released the album, The Rill Thing, with the philosophical single, "Freedom Blues", becoming his biggest charted single in years.
+Responding to his reputation as a successful concert performer, Reprise Records signed Richard in 1970 and he released the album, The Rill Thing, with the philosophical single, "Freedom Blues", becoming his biggest single in years.
 In May 1970, Richard made the cover of Rolling Stone magazine.
 Despite the success of "Freedom Blues", none of Richard's other Reprise singles charted with the exception of "Greenwood, Mississippi", a swamp rock original by guitar hero, Travis Wammack, who incidentally played on the track.
-It charted only briefly on the Billboard Hot 100 and Cash Box pop chart, also on the Billboard Country charts; made a strong showing on WWRL in New York, before disappearing.
+It charted briefly on the Billboard Hot 100, Cash Box pop chart, and Billboard Country charts.
+It made a strong showing on WWRL radio in New York.
 Richard became a featured guest instrumentalist and vocalist on recordings by acts such as Delaney and Bonnie, Joey Covington and Joe Walsh and was prominently featured on Canned Heat's 1972 hit single, "Rockin' with the King".
 To keep up with his finances and bookings, Richard and three of his brothers formed a management company, Bud Hole Incorporated.

-On American TV, Richard announced that he would be in a Rock Hudson motion picture, playing "The Insane Minister".
-(The appearance has never seen the light of day.)
-He also mentioned a new project involving Mick Jagger and Joe Cocker, celebrating his 20 years in show business, though it was never realized.
-By 1972, Richard had entered the rock and roll revival circuit, and that year, he co-headlined the London Rock and Roll Show at Wembley Stadium with his musical peer Chuck Berry where he'd come on stage and announce himself "the king of rock and roll", fittingly also the title of his 1971 album with Reprise and told the packed audience there to "let it all hang out"; Richard, however, was booed during the show when he climbed on top of his piano and stopped singing; he also seemed to ignore much of the crowd.
+By 1972, Richard had entered the rock and roll revival circuit, and that year, he co-headlined the London Rock and Roll Show at Wembley Stadium with Chuck Berry.
+When he came on stage he announced himself "the king of rock and roll", also the title of his 1971 album.
+He was booed during the show when he climbed on top of his piano and stopped singing; he also seemed to ignore the crowd.
 To make matters worse, he showed up with just five musicians and struggled through low lighting and bad microphones.
 When the concert film documenting the show came out, his performance was considered generally strong, though his fans noticed a drop in energy and vocal artistry.
-Two songs he performed did not make the final cut of the film.
+Two songs he performed did not make film's final cut.
 The following year, he recorded a charting soul ballad, "In the Middle of the Night", released with proceeds donated to victims of tornadoes that had caused damage in twelve states.

 Richard did no new recordings in 1974, although two "new" albums were released.
-In the summer, came a major surprise for fans, "Talkin' 'bout Soul", a collection of released and unreleased Vee Jay recordings, all never before on a domestic LP.
-Two were new to the world: the title tune and "You'd Better Stop", both uptempo.
+In the summer, came a major surprise for fans, Talkin' 'bout Soul, a collection of previously released Vee Jay recordings, as well as some unreleased numbers, all never before available on a domestic LP.
+Two were new to the world: the title tune and "You'd Better Stop", both up tempo.